Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Introduction

 \item In our application to the MSSM we include the state-of-the-art radiative corrections in the matching up to the 3-loop level at $\ord(\oneL + \twoloopfm + \thrloopfm)$ and perform renormalization-group running up to 4-loop level in QCD.
 As a result, our calculation reaches a precision of \NCLO\ with a resummation of \NCLL, comparable with the calculation presented in ref.~\cite{Harlander:2019dge}.
 The details of the matching of the MSSM to the SM are presented in \secref{sec:expansion_Master_eq}, and numerical results are shown in sections~\ref{sec:numerical_results}--\ref{sec:uncertainty}.

-\item The most important advantage of our new approach and the chosen full-model parametrization is the effective resummation of terms leading in the stop mixing parameter $X_t$, which is presented in \secref{sec:resummation}.
+\item The most important advantage of our new approach and the chosen full-model parametrization is the effective resummation of QCD-enhanced terms leading in the stop mixing parameter $X_t$, which is presented in \secref{sec:resummation}.
+More specifically, we show that the highest power contributions at $\ord(y_t^4g_3^{2n}, y_t^2g_{1,2}^2g_3^{2n} )$ for all $n>0$ are captured by our procedure.
 As a result, the perturbation expansion of the Higgs boson mass in terms of the MSSM parameters stabilizes significantly for large $X_t$, leading to a reduced theory uncertainty of the prediction. \end{itemize} We begin with a recap of the \SM\ and the \MSSM\ in \secref{sec:model_intro}, introducing our conventions. \secref{sec:matching_general} gives a general overview of the implementation of the EFT approach, discussing in particular the role of the parametrization.
 Our new realization of the \feft\ approach within a numerical code is discussed in \secref{sec:expansion_Master_eq}.
-In \secref{sec:resummation} we show how our chosen parametrization in terms of MSSM parameters results in a resummation of highest power $X_t$ contributions at $\ord(y_t^4 g_3^{2n})$ for all $n>0$.
+In \secref{sec:resummation} we show how our chosen parametrization in terms of MSSM parameters results in a resummation of highest power $X_t$ contributions as described above.
 After a study of the numerical results of our new calculation in \secref{sec:numerical_results}, we perform a thorough analysis of the remaining theory uncertainty of our calculation in \secref{sec:uncertainty}.